GoldsteinE/name-it/readme-parts/main.md

 ### Absolute

-1. It emulates TAITs, but it can’t emulate GATs, so async trait methods capturing `self` by ref are no-go.

-2. It can’t be directly applied to a method or associated function.
+1. It can’t be directly applied to a method or associated function.
 You can move the body of the method into a free function and make your method a thin wrapper.

+2. It doesn’t support functions with _type_ generics.
+This is caused by limitations on using generics in const context.

 ### (Probably) solvable

-1. It doesn't currently support generics.
+1. It doesn't currently support explicit _lifetime_ generics either.
 There's no fundamental problem with it, it just needs to be implemented in the macros (help wanted!).

 2. All arguments must be simple identifiers (so things like `(x, y): (i32, i32)` are not allowed).
 Again, this should be possible to implement, it's just not implemented yet.